aon4o/laravel-rocket-chat-notification-channel/README.md

 `to()`: Specifies the channel id to send the notification to (overridden by `routeNotificationForRocketChat` if empty).

 `content()`: Sets a content of the notification message.
-Supports Github flavoured markdown.
+Supports GitHub flavored Markdown.

 `alias()`:  This will cause the message’s name to appear as the given alias, but your username will still display.